 When I was about 12 years old, I came across a book called "Battles and Battlefields."
-From the back cover blurb: "The clash of steel, the crack of muskets and the shouts of fighting and dying men are heard again in David Scott Daniell's re-creation of fifteen battles fought on British soil.
+From the back cover blurb: "The clash of steel, the crack of muskets and the shouts of fighting and only best offers online viagra in 24h dying men are heard again in David Scott Daniell's re-creation of fifteen battles fought on British soil.
 From Stamford Bridge in 1066 to Culloden in 1746, he gives a blow-by-blow account of each battle and outlines the events leading up to it and what followed."

 SOLD!
 To that earnest, impressionable young man skittishly standing at the corner of Sci-fi and Fantasy sections!